 It would be a classy event.
 This was the first place I was living in all on my own; it was large and quaint at the same time with a great layout; it was bright and sunny; and it was located in a part of Beverly Hills that was a short walk to some great cafes and more importantly, my work.
 I was very excited about it and I wanted to christen it properly with friends.

-After parking my car in Pier 1 Import’s lot, I briskly walked in and headed straight toward the dish ware.
-My time was running out and my guests would be arriving in about an hour.
+After parking my car in Pier 1 Import’s lot, I briskly walked in and headed straight toward the dishware.
+My time was running out and my guests would be arriving in about an hour and a half.
 I had yet to change, set up the hors d’oevres, light candles and execute other elements needed to convey an elegant yet casual mood.

 I quickly identified some bone white serving platters in various sizes, but all with clean lines and aesthetic, that weren’t excessively priced so I carefully selected a few to purchase.
 I always selected ones that were toward the middle or back of the pile as the first ones were usually the ones that were picked up and handled to be examined by the store customers.
 This rule applied to almost everything I purchased actually.